 We give a model theoretic proof, replacing admisssible set theory by the Lopez-Escobar theorem, of Makkai's theorem: Every counterexample to Vaught's conjecture has an uncountable model which realizes only countably many $L{\omega_1,\omega}$ -types.
-The following two results are new.
-Theorem I. If a first order theory is a counterexample to the Vaught conjecture then it has 2^{\aleph_1} models of cardinality \aleph_1 .
-Theorem II. $[2^{\aleph_0} < 2^{\aleph_1}]$ If a sentence of $L{\omega_1,\omega}$ is a counterexample to the Vaught conjecture then it has 2^{\aleph_1} models of cardinality \aleph_1 .
+The following result is new.
+Theorem.
+If a first order theory is a counterexample to the Vaught conjecture then it has 2^{\aleph_1} models of cardinality \aleph_1 .

-In this paper we prove several properties of counterexamples to the Vaught conjecture.
-Specifically, results concern the number of models the counterexample has in power \aleph_1 .
+In this paper we prove several properties of putative counterexamples to the Vaught conjecture.
+Specifically, these results concern the number of models the counterexample has in power \aleph_1 .
 One of these results was proved 30 years ago using admissible model theory; we give a more straightforward argument.
 The following question guides our discussion.
 Is the Vaught Conjecture model theory?